fenago/tableau-server/md/server/tabcmd Commands - Tableau.md

         string `Regional/GlobalTemperatures`.

-    -   To export a workbook, it must have been published with [Show Sheets as Tabs]{.uicontrol} selected in the Tableau Desktop Publish dialog box.
+    -   To export a workbook, it must have been published with [Show Sheets as Tabs] selected in the Tableau Desktop Publish dialog box.

         **Note:** The Tableau workbook that contains the [administrative